A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Probabilistic feasibility of sets around equilibria

-Note that as $\mukappa\to\mu^*$, we have $Q(\mukappa)\to Q(\mu^*) =: Q^*$.
-Then, the solution returned by Algorithm 1 is the equilibrium of a variant of $G_K$ with $m-M$ tightened constraints---as it follows from \eqref{eq:constr_tight} with $Q(\mu)$ replaced by $Q^*$.
 The next result accompanies the region $S_K^*= \Pi_K \cap \ball$ of strategic deviations from the equilibrium $x^*$ with \emph{a priori} probabilistic feasibility guarantees that can be tuned by means of $M$.
 It should be noted that Theorem \ref{thm_convergence} establishes that there exists a choice of $\tau$ to guarantee convergence of Algorithm \ref{Algorithm_apriori}.
-The exact admissible range for $\tau$---albeit explicit via \eqref{eq:tau_cond} and \eqref{eq:thm_bound_tau}---can be difficult to quantify due to $\bar{R}$.
-Numerical evidence suggests that selecting a small enough value is sufficient to achieve convergence.
+The admissible range of values for $\tau$ is explicit via \eqref{eq:tau_cond}, \eqref{eq:thm_bound_tau}, but difficult to quantify due to $\bar{R}$.
+Numerical evidence suggests that selecting a small enough value is sufficient for convergence.